Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers: Methods

 \textbf{Activation oracle input structure.} Given $K$ activation vectors $\{\mathbf{v}_i\}_{i=1}^K$ collected from layer $\ell$ of the target model, we construct prompts consisting of (1) the layer number $\ell$, (2) $K$ placeholder tokens over which we'll inject the $\mathbf{v}_i$ and (3) arbitrary natural-language text.
 For example, if we collected three activation vectors from layer 18 from a target prompt of a movie review, we could construct the following oracle prompt:

 Each \texttt{<ACT>} represents a placeholder token.
 In practice, we use `` ?'' as our placeholder token.

-\textbf{Injection Mechanism.} At layer 1 (see Appendix \ref{app:steering_layer} for layer selection details) of the forward pass, we modify the residual stream activations at each placeholder position by \textit{adding} a norm-matched steering vector.
+\textbf{Injection Mechanism.} After the second transformer layer (see Appendix \ref{app:steering_layer} for layer selection details), we modify the residual stream activations at each placeholder position by \textit{adding} a norm-matched steering vector.
 For each placeholder token at position $i$ with corresponding injected vector $\mathbf{v}_i$:

 where $\mathbf{h}_i$ is the original activation at position $i$ in layer 1 and $\|\cdot\|$ denotes the L2 norm.
 This norm-matching ensures that activations of varying provenance are automatically scaled to a consistent magnitude, enabling flexible inputs without calibration per input source.
 Unlike \citet{pan2024latentqateachingllmsdecode}, we add rather than replace because we observed that direct replacement caused excessive growth of the activation norm during training (Appendix \ref{app:steering_layer}).